Dans-labs/dariah/docs/Server.md

 We store the data in a [MongoDB](https://docs.mongodb.com).
 A MongoDB does not work with a fixed scheme.
 A MongoDB *collection* consists of *documents*, which are essentially json-like structures, arbitrarily large and arbitrarily nested.
-That makes it easy to add new kinds of data to documents and collections when there arise new needs to do so.
+That makes it easy to add new kinds of data to documents and collections when the need arises to do so.
 This will not break the existing code.

-The MongoDB way favors the storing of related data inside the main document.
+The MongoDB way favors storing of related data inside the main document.
-This may lead to a big redundancy and to consistency problems, if the application does not try to enforce consistency somehow.
+This increases the redundancy of the data and may lead to consistency problems, unless the application not tries to enforce consistency somehow.
-But MongoDB is optimized to read quickly, at the cost of more expensive data manipulation operations.
+MongoDB is optimized to read quickly, at the cost of more expensive data manipulation operations.

 In this app, with a limited amount of data, we use MongoDB primarily for its flexibility.
 We still adhere largely to SQL-like practices when we deal with related tables.